-NARRATOR: Well, I’ll tell you—the truth is, I’ve never been in this building before.
-[LAUGHS] I came to help with the Living History Project.
+NARRATOR: Well, I’ll tell you—the truth is, I’ve never been in this building before. (laughs) I came to help with the Living History Project.
 And as long as I’ve had a little break and I’ve heard some fascinating stories, about people who grew up in Madison and remember coming here for the post office, and the courthouse, the federal courthouse was upstairs.
-And after hearing those stories, I had to take a look around.
+And so after hearing those stories, I had to take a look around.

 And the funny thing is, I didn’t know that this—this event was going on, other than the fact that I was here to take stories from people.
 And it’s fascinating.
-There is art, music, dance, jugglers, contortionists—everywhere you turn, there’s just something interesting and amazing going on.
+There is art, music, dance, jugglers, contortionists—there's just, everywhere you turn, there’s something interesting and amazing going on.
 And there’s video art, there are some great musicians, a cello and a flute, playing in one stairwell—did you hear them?
 They’re wonderful.
 So, um, the art on the walls, it is just, it’s really an amazing event.
 We’re able to walk through and go into all the little back rooms and it is—I’m really excited that I’m here.
 I had no idea what I was missing.

 So, that’s my story.
 I did have to look for—I was looking for the courthouse, and the judge’s chambers.
 Because one of the storytellers mentioned that she works in this building, and people who worked in this building before the renovation are convinced that there is a ghost in the room where they work, or near the room.
-That they heard doors slamming, and they heard footsteps in the hall, and they are very sure that it’s a presence—that it’s not a physical presence.
-And so I had to go find the judge’s chambers.
+That they heard doors slamming, and footsteps in the hall, and they are very sure that it’s a presence—that it’s not a physical presence.
+And so I had to go find the judge’s chambers. (laughs)

 INTERVIEWER: Were you convinced?

-NARRATOR: Not at this time.
+NARRATOR: No, not at this time.

-INTERVIEWER: Well thanks so much.
+INTERVIEWER: Okay, sounds great, thanks so much.

 [END OF RECORDING]